 Ask students to:

-Read portions of books about Captain Clark as well as the journals of the expedition.
+Read portions of books about Captain Clark as well as the journals of the Lewis and Clark Expedition.
 Talk about what life was like in his times.

 Make a continuous "filmstrip" on butcher paper depicting the major events in Clark's life.
 Write sentence labels for each picture.
 Wind the ends onto cardboard rolls and turn as several students narrate.

 Make simple maps showing the route Lewis and Clark followed on their expedition.